 Text: Lockwood and Emerson's Composition and Rhetoric.
+Manual of Composition and Rhetoric by Gardiner, Kittredge and Arnold.

 The first term's work begins with punctuation, exercises in retelling the thoughts of others, including instructions in making translations, in taking notes, in making outlines, and answering examination questions.
 Particular attention is paid to the choice of words.